jhonnatangomes/jhonnatangomes/README.md

 ### Hi everyone, I'm Jhonn

-## I'm an aspiring software engineer and a part-time poker player
+## I'm a Brazilian Software Engineer

 I'm a 22 year-old Brazilian passionate about programming.
 I've made some nice projects that you can find [here].
 In my spare time, I like to play poker and all kinds of strategy games.
 Among the projects I made are: